 Since East Asian and Middle Eastern languages are rarely taught in schools, the first year teaching assumes no prior knowledge of the subject.
 Although most applicants have taken a language at A-level, those with a maths or science background can be equally successful.
 However, some formal language training (in any language) would be beneficial, as the language classes at the Faculty are very intensive.
-For applicants wishing to study a modern language as part of the Asian and Middle Eastern Studies degree, an A Level in the chosen modern language is required.
+For applicants wishing to study a modern language as part of the Asian and Middle Eastern Studies degree, an A Level (or equivalent) in the chosen modern language is required.

 Applicants are required to submit two pieces of recent written work as part of their application.

 Applicants are also required to sit the Asian and Middle Eastern Studies admissions written assessment prior to being called to interview.
 More information can be found on the University website.

 Please note that all applicants to the Faculty of Asian and Middle Eastern Studies will be interviewed at both the College and the Faculty.

 If you are selected for interview in December, candidates should normally expect two interviews.
 Applicants are not expected to have any standard background in AMES, the interview aims to assess your motivation, enthusiasm and potential.